-- Correcting obvious minor data entry errors. - Splitting or combining projects without modifying the original project design, concept and scope. - Changing or clarifying elements of a project description such that the change does not alter the original project design, concept, and scope. - Moving a project from one federal funding category to another.
-Conversion to/from SLX funding requires an evaluation/demonstration of fiscal balance. - Moving a regionally significant state-funded project already identified in the TIP to a federal funding source. - Moving a project from federal funding to state funding.
+- Correcting obvious minor data entry errors. - Splitting or combining projects without modifying the original project design, concept and scope. - Changing or clarifying elements of a project description such that the change does not alter the original project design concept or design scope. - Moving a project from one federal funding category to another.
+Conversion to/from SLX funding requires an evaluation/demonstration of fiscal constraint.

-- Shifting the schedule of a project or phase within the years covered by the TIP (only first 2 years for nonattainment and maintenance areas). - Updating project cost estimates (within the original project scope and intent). - Moving any identified project phase programmed for previous year into a new TIP (rollover provision). - Addition of a project of a type listed as a Grouped Project.
+- Moving a regionally significant state-funded project already identified in the TIP to a federal funding source. - Moving a project from federal funding to state funding. - Shifting the schedule of a project or phase within the years covered by the TIP (only first 2 years for nonattainment and maintenance areas). - Updating project cost estimates (within the original project scope and intent). - Moving any identified project phase programmed for previous year into a new TIP (rollover provision). - Provide specific details of work to be performed as a Grouped Project.

 No additional public involvement is required for Administrative Modifications.
-However, they are tracked by the MPO, posted on the website www.lexareampo.org, distributed to appropriate MPO committees (TTCC and TPC) and to agencies/stakeholders on the most current KYTC Routing k Information Sheet.
+However, they are tracked by the MPO, posted on the website www.lexareampo.org, distributed to appropriate MPO committees (TTCC and TPC) and to agencies/stakeholders on the most current KYTC Routing & Information Sheet.
 The MPO staff is responsible for flagging potentially controversial projects or projects with negative impacts that may need more public discussion.